-- · PIRS (Peel Inclusion Resources Services) and involving our PIRS consultant for support - Sharing information through emails to parents on workshops or materials of interest to parents such as: to Unlock food Ontario menu planning, Region of Peel and Child Development Resource Connection Peel parenting workshops information, - Memberships with Raising the Bar in Peel, a Quality Initiatives program where staff network online with other programs and share information - Getting support from our Early Years Specialist in the Region of Peel - Getting advice and support from our Program Advisor, Ministry of Education.
+- PIRS (Peel Inclusion Resources Services) and involving our PIRS consultant for support - Sharing information through emails to parents on workshops or materials of interest to parents such as : to Unlock food Ontario menu planning, Region of Peel and Child Development Resource Connection Peel (CDRCP) parenting workshops information, - Memberships with Raising the Bar in Peel, a Quality Initiatives program where staff network online with other programs and share information - · Getting feedback and suggestions from our Quality Initiatives Mentor at CDRCP.

+• Getting support from our Early Years Specialist, Region of Peel and Program Advisor, Ministry of Education.